Improving Financial Business Management with Benchmarking Data. “Profits,” “the Bottom line” and “Overhead” are the fundamental elements...

 Don’t Ask for the Same Data Twice

-We see many associations ask members for data that they should have on record or which is easily available online.
+We see many associations ask members for data that they should have on record or which is easily available online in other data sources.
 The purpose of collecting data from members is so that the most relevant and recent data is used to compare them to the rest of the industry.
 However, when you ask for the same data multiple times that causes frustration.

-For instance, some associations running financial benchmarks will ask for the company’s annual profits, even though that information is clearly available on their balance sheet.
+For instance, some associations running financial benchmarks will ask for the company’s annual profits, even though that information is also available in the member invoicing process.
 The same goes for some data that the participants may have already sent via another survey.
 So, by asking for it again in another survey, they may not want to provide it again.
 The chances of members dropping out from the survey increase tremendously as a result.

 The results and data from all the previous years should be on record in the association’s database.
 The only reason why a member should be asked for that data is if they are new or the files were somehow destroyed.